lblod/frontend-embeddable-notule-editor/docs/plugins/roadsign-regulation-plugin.md

 # Roadsign Regulation

-Add annnotated *mobiliteitsmaatregelen* from a specified registry, which will most likely be using the [public facing sparql endpoint](https://register.mobiliteit.vlaanderen.be/sparql) of [the roadsign registry](https://register.mobiliteit.vlaanderen.be).
+Add annotated *mobiliteitsmaatregelen* from a specified registry, which will most likely be using the [public facing sparql endpoint](https://register.mobiliteit.vlaanderen.be/sparql) of [the roadsign registry](https://register.mobiliteit.vlaanderen.be).
 This data is maintained by experts at [MOW Vlaanderen](https://www.vlaanderen.be/departement-mobiliteit-en-openbare-werken).

 ## Setup